faerlin-developer/cuda-raytrace/README.md

 ## Ray Tracing with CUDA

-We store the collection of 20 spheres on the GPU's __constant memory__ for performance.
+We leverage the GPU's __constant memory__ for improved performance.

 The kernel in `raytrace.cu` is launched with sufficient number of $16\times16$ blocks such that each pixel is assigned to a CUDA thread.
 Each thread computes the depths between its assigned pixel and all spheres.
 As a result, the